Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Experimental Evaluation

 \subsection{Quantitative Analysis}

-We first compare the results of the approximate $k$-Motiflet algorithm to that of four state-of-the-art competitors using five datasets.
+We first compare the results of the approximate $k$-Motiflet algorithm to that of four state-of-the-art competitors using the six real TS.
 For these comparisons we performed an unbiased computation of extents and cardinalities of found motif sets at equivalent values of $r$ (respectively $d=2 \cdot r$) and $k$.
 In this evaluation, we find an MD method $M_1$ better than an MD method $M_2$, when $M_1$ finds larger motif sets at the same radius, smaller radii for the same motif cardinality, or both.
 The meaningfulness of the motif sets as found by different methods will be discussed in Section~\ref{sec:qualitative_analysis}.
 We first ran each competitor for increasing values of $r$ and counted the cardinality $k$ and real extent of the found top motif sets, generating pairs of $(k,r)$.
 We then ran $k$-Motiflets for increasing values of $k$ and measured the extent of the found top motif set(s). which generates comparable pairs.
 Finally, we plotted the achieved extents by growing cardinality for each method.
 A good method finds motif sets with small extents even with increasing cardinalities, i.e. its line would be rather flat (parallel to x-axis).
 Figure~\ref{fig:quantative_analysis_1} shows that $k$-Motiflets in this regard shows the best performance of all methods.
 For each value of $k$ in each data set, it finds a motif set that has smaller than or at least equally small extent as all competitors; in turn, for each possible extent, it finds a larger or at least equally large motif set.
-Despite its different definitions, there is no clear second place among the other competitors, and we saw a different ranking on each of the use cases presented.
+Despite its distinct definitions, there is no clear second place among the other competitors, and we saw a different ranking on each of the use cases presented.

+Recall that Valmod will return the Pair Motif for $k=2$.
+Thus, this experiment also shows that the special case of the $2$-Motiflets is equal to Pair Motif discovery, as the results are always equal to those of Valmod for $k=2$.